-A creeping marsh plant, bacopa (also known as brahmi in Sanskrit) is all kinds of good for your brain.
+A creeping marsh plant, bacopa (brahmi in Sanskrit) is all kinds of good for your brain.
 It is also an adaptogen – which means it helps your body cope with both physical and mental stress.

 The leaves are especially valuable with their arsenal of health-promoting compounds.
 Here’s a quick look:

 Though the bacosides steal most of the limelight for bacopa’s health benefits, we can’t ignore the fact that any herb is a lot more complex than isolated compounds.
 Different components support or keep each other in check, a necessity for their efficacy and safety.